 By Richard Roth, Director of Business Development and Medical Marketing, Hitachi Cable America

 Medical care has come a long way in the past 50 years.
 The transition from invasive surgery to minimally invasive same-day procedures has revolutionized the healthcare industry.
 Thanks to new procedures and diagnostic innovations, patients are living longer and receiving better care than ever before.
-Advancements in reusable and single-use disposable devices have played a significant role in minimizing procedural infections while enabling novel technologies in healthcare and the internet of things (IoT) to emerge.
+Advancements in reusable and single-use disposable devices have played a significant role in minimizing procedural infections while enabling advanced medical technologies and the internet of things (IoT) to emerge.

 New technologies such as thin-walled flexible catheter tubing, high-performance medical microcable, ultra-small cameras and LEDs have made it possible for some reusable technologies to also participate in the disposables market.
 A prime example of this is the modern endoscope, which has been a boon to medical science since its inception.
 In the U.S. alone, 75 million endoscopy procedures are performed each year.1 Minimally invasive procedures such as this tend to provide greater safety and efficacy.
 The devices are increasingly able to reach further into the human body to diagnose and treat areas that were previously only accessible through open surgery.

 For both highly specialized catheters and endoscopes, it’s all about finding ways to improve procedural safety and mitigate medical risk.
 Reducing patient infection is of the utmost importance when designing devices that will ultimately be exposed to bodily fluids — whether short-term, as in the case of an endoscope, or longer-term, such as in indwelling PICCs (peripherally inserted central catheters) used for the delivery of intravenous fluids, blood transfusions, chemotherapy and other drugs.